populationgenomics/cpg-infrastructure/cpg_infra/github_wif/README.md

 - Use a shorter `name` field (different from `github_repo`)
 - Names are automatically truncated, but explicit short names are clearer

-### Pool or Provider Not Found

-The module references existing `github-pool` and `github-provider`.
-If you see errors:

-- Verify the WIF pool and provider exist in the GCP project
-- Check `project_number` is correct
-- Ensure you have permissions to view WIF resources

 ## Adding New Repositories